Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Roughness effects on suction side boundary layer

-We further attempt to establish a simple algebraic relationship between the roughness function and the geometric parameters of the surface roughness.
-Specifically, a log-linear fitting model for $\Delta U^+$ is proposed, in analogy to \citet{Ma2020}, based on a combination of $k^+$ and $ES_\xi$.
-Figure $\ref{fig:scaling}$(\textit{d}) shows the scaling laws of the roughness function $\Delta U^+$ with respect to the coupling scale $k^+ES_\xi$.
-All the data almost collapse onto a single line, suggesting the coupling scale $k^+ES_{\xi }$ is a good scaling parameter to describe the effect of roughness in the FPG boundary layer.

-Now we have presented that the roughness effects on the mean velocity profiles of the FPG boundary layer can be well characterized by the roughness function, which can be fitted based on geometric parameters of surface roughness, despite the significant differences in the flow structures induced by different surface roughness as presented in figure~\ref{fig:Q_vel}.
-The disturbances in the FPG boundary layer, however, require further clarification.
-One observation we can draw from flow visualizations in figures~\ref{fig:Q_vel} and \ref{fig:tke_fluc_linear_contour} and TKE plots in figure~\ref{fig:tke_develop} is that in most cases, the velocity fluctuations are suppressed by the stabilizing effects of the FPG, while in cases with high levels of roughness heights (the $k64$ and $k80$ cases), the FPG boundary layer remains highly disturbed.
-The stabilizing effect of the FPG can be further shown by the contours of the instantaneous tangential turbulent fluctuating velocity in figure~\ref{fig:u_fluc}.
+The blade suction-side boundary layer in the FPG region is affected by several factors, including the disturbances coming from the upstream LE region, the surface roughness in the local boundary layer, and the stabilizing effect of the FPG.
+One observation we can draw from flow visualizations in Figs.~\ref{fig:Q_vel} and \ref{fig:tke_fluc_linear_contour} and TKE plots in Fig.~\ref{fig:tke_develop} is that in most cases, the velocity fluctuations are suppressed by the stabilizing effects of the FPG, while in cases with high levels of roughness heights (the $k64$ and $k80$ cases), the FPG boundary layer remains highly disturbed.
+The stabilizing effect of the FPG can be further shown by the contours of the instantaneous tangential turbulent fluctuating velocity in Fig.~\ref{fig:u_fluc+u_disp}(\textit{a, b, c}).
 It can be seen that the turbulent velocity fluctuations are significantly reduced in the FPG region.
 Moreover, the cases $k48\alpha100$ and $k48\alpha150$ have stronger fluctuating velocity than case $\alpha50$.

-Compared to the turbulent fluctuations which show relatively chaotic behaviours in figure~\ref{fig:u_fluc}, the contours of the instantaneous dispersive tangential velocity $u_{dist}$ shown in figure~\ref{fig:u_disp} are organized as streak-like patterns in the FPG region.
-The instantaneous dispersive velocity \citep{Deyn2020} $u_{dist}$ is defined as
+Compared to the turbulent fluctuations which show relatively chaotic behaviors in Fig.~\ref{fig:u_fluc+u_disp}(\textit{a, b, c}), the contours of the instantaneous dispersive tangential velocity $u_{dis}$ shown in Fig.~\ref{fig:u_fluc+u_disp}(\textit{d, e, f}) are organized as streak-like patterns in the FPG region.
+The instantaneous dispersive velocity \cite{Deyn2020} $u_{dis}$ is defined as